 In the Additional settings section, enable the full-height editor and distraction free functionality option …

-One last tip worth mentioning is that you can convert emoticons (e.g. 😀 ) to graphics by enabling the formatting option inside your Writing Settings (Settings > Writing) area …
+One last tip worth mentioning is that you can convert emoticons to graphics by enabling the formatting option inside your Writing Settings (Settings > Writing) screen …

-Congratulations, now you know how to use your WordPress visual editor.
+Congratulations!
+Now you know how to use the WordPress visual editor.

 "This is an awesome training series.
 I have a pretty good understanding of WordPress already, but this is helping me to move somewhere from intermediate to advanced user!" - Kim Lednum